COMMUNITY TRANSIT SERVICE

 $4.00 without bus pass per one way stop within hub cities

-$5.00 per stop within same county
+$5.00 per stop within the same county

 $1.00 per mile county to county (Ellis/Navarro only)

-If you have any questions regarding fares, please contact CTS at (903) 872-2405 or toll free 1 (800) 834-1924
+If you have any questions regarding fares, please contact CTS at (903) 872-2405 or toll-free 1

 CTS does not accept checks.
 CTS does not make change.

-You must have exact change/ ticket ready for your fare and pay before entering the CTS vehicle.
+You must have the exact change/ ticket ready for your fare and pay before entering the CTS vehicle.

 CTS WILL NOT WAIT FOR YOU TO LOOK FOR TICKET OR GO AND GET CORRECT CHANGE.
 YOU WILL BE MARKED AS A

 ADA: The Americans with Disabilities Act of 1990